bugcrowd/templates/submissions/description/unvalidated_redirects_and_forwards/open_redirect/get_based/guidance.md

 For a GET-based open redirect vulnerability, please provide instructions on how to navigate the target to the vulnerable request and execute the redirect.
 Evidence can be screenshots or the raw method-path-protocol from a HTTP request and the subsequent 200 response.

 Do not redirect to an unapproved third party website.
-Successfully redirecting to <https://bugcrowd.com/> is sufficient.
+Successfully redirecting to <https://bugcrowd.com/> is a sufficient proof of concept.